anshu189/gtrack/docs/GTrak – AI Agent Rules.md

 # 7. Database Rules

+GTrak uses **Firebase Firestore** as its cloud database with **anonymous authentication**.

-Never access Dexie directly from components.
+Never access Firestore directly from components.

 Always use: